-Linda Peterson Adams, Be The Change Rogue Board member, Rogue To Go Advisory Team
+Linda Peterson Adams, Be The Change Rogue Board Treasurer, Rogue To Go Advisory Team

 Linda grew up on a Mom & Pop retail nursery where they sold plants from reused metal gallon cans and wooden flats.
 In college, Linda and her roommates always took the time to take glass and cans to the Recycle Center and bought them in bulk.
 When Linda worked in the big city, she left a bucket of food scraps that wouldn’t go on the compost pile for the pig farmers and sent out recyclables in a blue bucket.
 Now that she is retired in Ashland, Linda continues her efforts and enthusiasm for reducing her consumption, recycling, reusing, repurposing, buying local and encouraging others to do the same.
 Because it is the right thing to do.
 Linda currently serves on the City of Ashland Transportation Commission, The Ashland Food Project Board, and SOCAN’s Ashland Climate Action Project.

-Risa Buck , Be The Change Board Rogue Member, Rogue To Go Advisory Team
+Flavia Franco, Be The Change Rogue Board Secretary, Rogue To Go Advisory Team

 Rachel Koning, Rogue To Go Advisory Team